Rophocale-KBlue/Rophocale-KBlue/README.md

 <h3 align="left">Self-Introduction:</h3>

 - ☀️ I’m a junior CS student at Fuzhou University with a strong interest in efficient LLM inference and model compression.
+I've joined the AutoML Lab.
 I enjoy playing music 🎸 and games 🎮 in my free time, and I love turning theoretical ideas into working code.

 - 🔭 I’m currently exploring:

-  ·Quantization & pruning techniques for transformer-based models ·Lightweight deployment on edge devices
+  ·Quantization & pruning techniques for transformer-based models ·Lightweight deployment.

 - 🛠️ Tech I use regularly: